odacremolbap/ce-replykit/README.md

 ```

 Return NACK the first 2 times the request is sent, return ACK after third retry.
+To test this case you need to issue the `curl` command 3 times using the same `Ce-Id` header.

 ```sh
 curl -v "http://localhost:8080" \